 With our health insurance, you can choose from reduced, core and full cover.
 You decide which options are included on your policy, depending on what’s important to you, or you and your family.

-Whichever you choose, inpatient and day patient hospital treatment and specialist fees, extensive cancer care, and some outpatient benefits, like surgical treatment and post-treatment diagnostic scans, are included as standard.
+Whichever you choose, inpatient and daypatient hospital treatment and specialist fees, extensive cancer care, and some outpatient benefits, like surgical treatment and post-treatment diagnostic scans, are included as standard.
 With our Digital GP app, you will have access to GP consultations around the clock.
 The Digital GP app is not a contractual service and can be removed at any time.
-You will also have access to GP consultations around the clock, a stress counselling helpline, savings on gym services and online workouts, discounted lifestyle products, and offers at over 3,000 nationwide health and fitness clubs 1.
+You will also have access to GP consultations via the Digital GP app^, a Stress Counselling^ helpline, savings on gym services and online workouts, discounted lifestyle products, and offers at over 3,000 nationwide health and fitness clubs Footnote 1.

 If you want to increase your cover, you can add options like mental health inpatient and day patient cover, and other treatments and therapies.